500px/px-service-client/README.md

 This gem includes several common features used in 500px service client libraries.

 The features are:

 #### Px::Service::Client::Base
 This class provides a basic `make_request(method, url, ...)` method that produces an asynchronous request.
-The method immediately returns a `RetriableResponseFuture`, and the actual execution of the request is delayed until you evaluate the value of the `RetriableResponseFuture `.
+The method immediately returns a `RetriableResponseFuture`.
+It works together with `Multiplexer`(discussed below) and uses [Typhoeus](https://github.com/typhoeus/typhoeus)  as the underlying HTTP client to support asynchronicity.

-**Customized clients usually inherit this class and include other features, if needed.**
+**Customized clients usually inherit this class and include other features/mixins, if needed.**

+See the following secion for an example of how to use `make_request` and `Multiplexer`.

 #### Px::Service::Client::Multiplexer
 This class works together with `Px::Service::Client::Base` sub-classes to support request parallel execution.